Geoff’s Wedding

 I would have the biggest grin on my face.
 There was

-It was, it was, um,
+No, no, no. It was, it was, um,

 he, they had put him in Always Sunny after that.
 Uh, he's, it's, I can see the guy's face.

 What was he in?
-I don't remember.
+I don't remember, but Webster?

-I'd work at a Costco, like, something where I'm just, like, putting shit on a shelf, and then you go home and you don't do it.
+I'd work at a Costco, like something where I'm just like putting shit on a shelf and then you go home and you don't do it.
 You don't worry about it.

-Yeah, I can't remember the guy's name, Michael, maybe.
-But anyway, and he was like, yeah, I got to make a living.
+But anyway.
+And he was like, yeah, I got to make a living.

 I have family to feed.
 Of course, I'm going to, like, here I am working.